dave-ct/ai_object_plus_water/README.md

 Software is Licensed under Apache 2 with a common clause so it cannot be used for commercial purposes at this time.
 See the [LICENSE](LICENSE) file for details.
 Basically this is just for personal use for people who want to build their own device.

+If you use the models derived from Yolov8 see the [license file](models/LICENSE)

 ***
 ## Common Issues
 ### Raspberry Pi Zero 2w - Stops detecting after first recording.